May 8, 2026

 • Real-Time Notifications: Freshservice groups can be linked to Slack channels.
 The bot ensures that the relevant groups are notified whenever a ticket is assigned or updated, keeping agents and customers in the loop.

-• Quick Response Approval System: The Servicebot notifies agents and requesters about service requests and changes approvals directly in Slack.
+• Quick Response Approval System: The Servicebot notifies agents and requesters about service requests and change approvals directly in Slack.
 They can approve or reject these requests quickly without leaving Slack, streamlining the approval process.

-How to Set Up Freshservice with Slack App Integration?
+How To Set Up Freshservice With Slack App Integration?

 1. Start by logging into your Freshservice account as an admin.